-Effective March 2021, the HIV Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI).
+Effective August 2023, the HIV Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI).
 This is an ongoing competitive process that will be conducted throughout the year by the HIV MISP Review Committee.
 Decisions will be made on the basis of scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
 The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to Investigator Studies Program Committee: